tests-always-included/metalsmith-data-loader/README.md

 This isn't limited to table generation.
 You could load metadata specific to a collection of pages.
 Maybe you have a site where different authors maintain different pages and you could point to a single source for the author's information.

+If you prefer to work with code, there is an [example repository][example] set up that illustrates how the plugin functions.

 Installation
 ------------